Speed bumps. Potholes. Rumble strips.

 Extra Clearance

 If you get in touch with nature by dominating muddy trails and climbing hefty boulders, your truck needs extra height to overcome these obstacles.
 Stock SUVs and trucks, however, don't come from the factory with a very tall stance, so they're susceptible to getting stuck on rocks or trapped in pits.
-Raise your ride with Lift Kits and you'll get the extra clearance you need to master uneven, rocky terrain.
+Raise your ride with the best lift kits and you'll get the extra clearance you need to master uneven, rocky terrain.

 Heavy-Duty Style